This post may contain affiliate links. Please see my disclosure policy.

 Lattice Pie Success Tips

-Pie Crust – If your food processor is small, I recommend making one crust at a time to distribute the butter evenly.
+Pie Crust – If your food processor is small, make one crust at a time to distribute the butter evenly.
 To make a single pie crust, use:

 - 1/2 tsp salt